 His double-figure statistics included a crucial last-gasp winner on the penultimate matchday of La Liga against Osasuna as Atletico Madrid maintained their two-point lead over crosstown rivals Real Madrid.

-And just one year later after Suarez’s departure, Messi, who is perhaps the greatest football player to ever step on the pitch, is on his way out of Barcelona as the Azulgrana revealed that it is impossible to extend the Argentine’s contract given the strict financial fair play rules in La Liga.
+And just one year later after Suarez’s departure, Messi, who is perhaps the greatest football player to ever step on the pitch, was on his way out of Barcelona as the Azulgrana revealed that it was impossible to extend the Argentine’s contract given the strict financial fair play rules in La Liga.

-Therefore, it is effectively the end of an iconic trio in Barcelona, one that captured the imagination of fans and pundits alike and always had something in their hats to surprise opponents with.
+Therefore, it ended the last remnant of the iconic trio in Barcelona, one that captured the imagination of fans and pundits alike and always had something in their hats to surprise opponents with.

 Football can only be grateful to each one of them for lighting up the game with their incredible and otherworldly skills to delight spectators in the stadium and viewers watching on TV sets around the world.

 In the end, one can only say that the years of MSN can be termed as a once-in-a-lifetime event that will live long in the memories of football fans and enthusiasts all around the world.
 Can MNM repeat it?
 The start this season has been good, but the sheer longevity and raw stats puts MSN into a bracket of their own.